code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 }
 {% endhighlight %}

-Open a command prompt in the root directory and run the test case.
+Open a command prompt in the project root directory and run the test case.

 {% highlight plaintext %}
 mvn test